Vinz2008/C./README.md

 - [ ] Work on adding the sret attribute when needed to follow the x86 abi calling convention
 - [x] Add folder selection in cpoint-build (like in make -C)
 - [x] Add running test in cpoint-build
+- [ ] Run automatically clang and create a out.o file for the c translator

 ## Benchmarks compared to other languages